fbpx

 If you’ve stuck to the beaches located in the resort areas, chances are you’ve been sharing your stretch of sand with numerous other beachgoers.
 If privacy and seclusion on a long, windswept shoreline sounds appealing, head to Kauai’s west side where Polihale State Park awaits.
 To reach Polihale, you’ll first have to drive to the far end of Kamuali’i Highway, where the pavement gives way to a rough dirt and gravel road.
 After a slow-moving journey down the rough, 5-mile road, stunning views await.
 The cliffs at the far northern end of the beach mark the beginning of the famed Na Pali Coast, making a spectacular backdrop for this secluded beach.
 With a wide swath of sand that extends for miles, this truly is a beach where solitude can be found.
 The waters at Polihale State Park can be dangerous for swimming due to a strong shore break and rip currents, and there are no lifeguards onsite.
 However, this west-facing beach is an excellent place to watch a magnificent sunset.
 With the island of Ni’ihau in view offshore and panoramic ocean views, watching the fiery sun sink below the horizon over the ocean is a spectacular end to a Kauai day.

 Experience some of the most beautiful locations on the island when you visit these top 5 under the radar attractions on Kauai!
-Contact us!
+Contact us and book one of our beautiful Kapaa Sands weekly rentals!